jutils/jsen-js/README.md

 JSEN - JavaScript Engine
 ======

 Implementation of JavaScript engine for Java which makes easier to execute scripts in Java code.
 Interpreting of JavaScript is assured by [Rhino](https://developer.mozilla.org/en-US/docs/Rhino).
-Library provides especially simple customizable way of exporting Java objects to JavaScript.
+Library provides especially simple and customizable way of exporting Java objects to JavaScript.
 Exporting is assured automatically or using special Java annotations.
-Interface using for executing scripts is familiar to JSR 223.
+Interface that is used for executing scripts is familiar to JSR 223.

 This library is fork of [ScriptBox](https://github.com/ITman1/ScriptBox).